 Access to ARCHER can also be requested through calls for proposals to the RAP.
 Meetings are held three times a year.
-A reasonable number of AUs should be requested for a maximum time of 1 year.
 The RAP also approves requests for top ups to resource allocations as part of standard EPSRC grants.

 Calls for applications via the resource allocation panels are published three times a year and provide access to ARCHER for 1 year maximum.
 There is no limit on the number of AUs that can be applied for through RAP access.
 However, applicants should note that there will be up to a maximum number of AUs available to award at each panel, subject to the quality of the proposals.
 You may also apply for storage capacity at the Research Data Facility.
 Applications through the RAP are for compute and storage only.
 Applicants must make sure that any related expenses such as staff time are covered by other means.

 How to Apply For Top Up Resource via The EPSRC RAP

 Access to the national high performance computing resource can be allocated as part of EPSRC grants at the time of award.
 Initially only 2 years of resource are granted at which point, grant holders are invited to apply for a top-up to meet the objectives of their EPSRC grant.